 The possible reason behind the fact that checking email and reading notifications is the most common work-related task to be done while commuting, is simple.
 Almost everyone has access to the mobile mailbox and the most popular apps are well-designed and user-friendly.
 Think about what would happen if every other work-related tool is as convenient to use as your favorite email app.
 It would mean that performing other tasks, even together with other team members, can be done on the go - efficiently and hassle-free.
-Stackfield is an example of an all-in-one collaboration and project management tool that facilitates working on the go, both by yourself and in a team.
+Stackfield provides tools for both collaboration and project management.
+Thus it facilitates working on the go, both by yourself and in a team.
 Stackfield’s mobile app lets you:

 Tips for efficient work on the go

 If you’re reading this because you often work on the go or manage people who do that, you’re probably interested in how to be productive.
 Based on years of experience, we’ve gathered the most useful tips that will let you boost productivity during commuting, with the exception of driving of course.

 Be prepared for the worst case